DynamoDS/Dynamo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Snapshot of UI changes, if any.
 - [ ] Changes to the API follow [Semantic Versioning](https://github.com/DynamoDS/Dynamo/wiki/Dynamo-Versions) and are documented in the [API Changes](https://github.com/DynamoDS/Dynamo/wiki/API-Changes) document.
 - [ ] This PR modifies some build requirements and the readme is updated
+- [ ] This PR contains no files larger than 50 MB

 ### Release Notes